 Hang this beaded chandelier in your bedroom to emulate Charlotte's classic style.

-For a subtle art piece that will go with most any décor, pick out a largescale agate photograph to hang on the wall.
+For a subtle art piece that will go with almost any décor, pick out a largescale agate photograph to hang on the wall.
 We like the way Charlotte paired two next to each other.

 A simple armchair can act as the finishing touch in just about any living room.
 Throw in an area rug and a standing lamp and your space will feel complete.